AI Use Cases/Professional Services

 4

-Step 4: High-confidence records (typically 85%+ of volume) auto-post to target systems; lower-confidence or policy-flagged items route to operations review queue with extraction highlighted for human approval or correction, creating a learning feedback loop.
+Step 4: High-confidence records (the design target is 85%+ of volume) auto-post to target systems; lower-confidence or policy-flagged items route to operations review queue with extraction highlighted for human approval or correction, creating a learning feedback loop.

 5